 And finally, as part of your relapse prevention plan, try to come up with new traditions that you can celebrate in the new year with friends and family to lessen your holiday stress and risk of relapse in the next holiday season.

-Find Help for People Who Relapsed After the Holiday Season
+Find Help for People Who Relapsed Over the Holidays

-If you or a loved one has relapsed during or after the holiday season, remember that you are not alone and that you can continue on your recovery journey.
+If you or a loved one has relapsed over the holidays, remember that you are not alone and that you can continue on your recovery journey.

 Instead of being hard on yourself, let this be a reminder of how important it is to take care of yourself and your well-being and to have a support system that you can lean on during challenging seasons.